-The Company's PUREVAPTM QRR silicon manufacturing process, the Purevap NSiR silicon nanomaterial transformation process and the Company's fumed silica manufacturing process have not been used commercially by the Company and there can be no assurance that the results obtained in small-scale tests can be replicated in commercial quantities, which could have a material adverse impact on the Corporation's projects.
-The Company will be required to supply silicon that meets certain specifications.
-In addition, the Corporation expects the PUREVAPTM QRR pilot plant to be commissioned by the end of Q1 2022.
+The Company's PUREVAPTM QRR silicon manufacturing process and the Company's fumed silica manufacturing process have not been used commercially by the Company and there can be no assurance that the results obtained in small-scale tests can be replicated in commercial quantities, which could have a material adverse impact on the Corporation's projects.
 The Company's inability to fully commission and produce silicon that meets industry specifications could have a material adverse effect on the Company.

-The Company's development of its silicon manufacturing, silicon nanomaterial manufacturing and fumed silica manufacturing processes can be complicated by intellectual property rights held by third parties (also known as freedom-to-operate issues), due to the nature of patents authorized by national patent offices.
+The Company's development of its silicon manufacturing and fumed silica manufacturing processes can be complicated by intellectual property rights held by third parties (also known as freedom-to-operate issues), due to the nature of patents authorized by national patent offices.
 The Company may be forced to adapt its technology in order to ensure that it does not conflict with intellectual property rights held by third parties.
 In addition, the Company's ability to successfully challenge the patent rights of third parties depends on national laws and courts, and there can be no assurance that the Company would be able to successfully challenge the patent rights of third parties.
 In addition, the Company may face increasing competition from technology similar to its own in the future.
 Such similar technology may pose a threat to the Company and could prevent it from conducting business operations on an economically viable basis.